 Cloned loan companies often target people who are having problems getting credit.
 If you have made several applications recently, then you may be at greater risk.
 Legitimate companies may well be targeting you with direct mail, and scam companies might be harder to spot.
-If you have been turned down for credit, you may be more susceptible to offers, even if you have some doubts about the company who is making the offer.
+If you have been turned down for credit, you may be more susceptible to offers, even if you have some doubts about the company that is making the offer.

 What Steps Can I Take to Avoid Getting Scammed?

 You might be thinking that it’s impossible to believe that any payday loan company is entirely legitimate.
-There are lots of legitimate companies out there who are concerned about the impact the scammers are having on their industry.
+There are many legitimate companies out there who are concerned about the impact the scammers are having on their industry.
 However, there are ways to check the legitimacy of a company and dramatically reduce your chances of getting scammed.